Publication Gordon AC, REMAP-CAP, 2021 (Unblinded)

 The overall risk of bias reported in the table corresponds to the highest risk of bias for the outcomes assessed for the systematic review

-In addition to the pre-print article, the study registry and protocol were used in data extraction and risk of bias assessment.
+In addition to the published report, the pre-print article, study registry and protocol were used in data extraction and risk of bias assessment.
 The report contains early, preliminary results of tocilizumab and sarilumab from the Immune Modulation Therapy domain of the REMAP-CAP clinical trial (an international, adaptive platform trial); further follow-up and analysis are ongoing.
 As a result, long-term outcomes were not reported.

-Quote: "At a scheduled interim analysis, the independent DSMB reported that tocilizumab had met the statistical trigger for efficacy (posterior probability 99.75%, odds ratio 1.87, 95%CrI 1.20, 2.76) based on an interim analysis of patients as of October 28.
-As per protocol, further assignment to control closed on November 19 with randomization continuing between different active immune modulation interventions...
-Following a subsequent interim analysis, the DSMB reported that sarilumab had also met the statistical trigger for efficacy and so these results are also reported"
+Quote: "On the basis of an interim analysis as of October 28, the independent data and safety monitoring board reported that tocilizumab had met the statistical criteria for efficacy (posterior probability, 99.75%; odds ratio, 1.87; 95% credible interval, 1.20 to 2.76).
+According to the protocol, further assignment to control closed on November 19, with randomization continuing between different active immune modulation interventions...
+After a subsequent interim analysis, the data and safety monitoring board reported that sarilumab had also met the statistical criteria for efficacy, so these results are also reported."

 There were no important changes from the trial registration in the population, intervention, or control treatments.

-Quote: "Investigators at each site selected a priori at least two interventions, one of which had to be control, to which patients would be randomized...Randomization to the Corticosteroid domain for Covid-19 closed on June 17, 2020.12 Thereafter, corticosteroids were allowed as per recommended standard of care."
+Quote: "Investigators at each site prespecified at least two interventions, one of which had to be control, to which patients would be randomly assigned...Randomization to the Corticosteroid domain for Covid-19 closed on June 17, 2020.
+Thereafter, glucocorticoids were allowed according to the recommended standard of care."